markiantorno/voight-kampff/README.md

   * Update the family name, gender, or birthday of each user, and update the patient on the FHIR test server with the new information.
   * Delete the user from the FHIR test server.
 4. Refresh the list and fetch the new latest 10 users.
+5. Change the order of patients displayed, based on birthday, or name (alphabetical).
-5. Upload the project to a public GitHub repository so we can clone and look at what you've done.
+6. Upload the project to a public GitHub repository so we can clone and look at what you've done.

 ##### Bonus points for: